scipy-conference/scipy_proceedings/papers/Catlett_Amanda/UCET.rst

 focused on the visualization of the web application rather than functional areas.
 Thus, each tool’s class can be categorized into Base-Tool, Graph-Tool, Water-Tool, or Graph-Water-Tool.
 The Base-Tool has the coastal engineering models that do not have any water property inputs (such as water density) in the calculations and no graphical output.
-The Graph-Tool has the coastal engineering models that do not have any water property inputs in the calculations but has a graphical output.
+The Graph-Tool has the coastal engineering models that do not have any water property inputs in the calculations but have a graphical output.
 Water-Tool has the coastal engineering models that have water property inputs in the calculations and no graphical output.
 Graph-Water-Tool has the coastal engineering models that have water property inputs in the calculations and has a graphical output.
 Figure 1 shows a flow of inheritance for each of those classes.